 Winner: Chelsea Sievewright, Ethical Hacking and Countermeasures, University of Abertay Dundee

-Chelsea Sievewright is a final year Ethical Hacking and Countermeasures student at Abertay University.
-She is a teaching assistant at her University and has also completed internships with PGDS and Skyscanner.
-Chelsea was Interconnects first student champion at Abertay and was responsible for organising and leading a successful networking event for female STEM students.
+Chelsea Sievewright studied ethical hacking and countermeasures at Abertay University.
+She acted as a teaching assistant at her university and also completed internships with PGDS and Skyscanner.
+Chelsea was Interconnects' first student champion at Abertay and was responsible for organising and leading a successful networking event for female STEM students.
 Over 40 women attended including academic staff and professionals from industry.
-Chelsea recently delivered a talk at the Scottish Parliament about her time working with Interconnect and her experiences as being a woman in technology.
+Chelsea also delivered a talk at the Scottish parliament about her time working with Interconnect and her experience of being a woman in technology.
 Chelsea is also an active member of her local BCS committee.

 Daniela Florescu, University of Manchester | Emma Wilkinson, Loughborough University | James Grant, City University London | Kamara Bennett, Aston University | Kimberley McGill, Robert Gordon University | Michael Williams, University of Portsmouth | Shaun Smith, University of Sheffield | Yatin Vadhia, University of Surrey |

 Being a STEMNET Ambassador gave Jessica the opportunity to promote engineering to the young generation through teaching in schools.
 At a self-arranged work placement with BT before university she worked alongside engineers to gain knowledge.
 She is passionate about world development and volunteered in Uganda for three months in health centres, prisons and school.
 She was also an avid member of her university's engineering netball team.

 Head to Jessica's blog to find out about her experience of the Undergraduate of the Year Awards.